merzlab/QUICK/CMake-Options.md

 - `-DFORCE_INTERNAL_LIBS=blas`: Forces use of the internal BLAS library even if a system one is available.
 - `-DFORCE_DISABLE_LIBS=mkl`: Disable use of system MKL to replace BLAS and LAPACK
 - `-DCMAKE_PREFIX_PATH=<path>`: Use the given path as a prefix where dependencies are installed.
 Libraries and headers will be searched for in `<path>/lib` and `<path>/include`.
+- `-DMKL_HOME=...`: Look for Intel MKL in the given directory.
+The environment variable MKL_HOME is also searched.

 #### Parallel versions
 By default QUICK will only build the serial version.
 This can be changed with these options: